 You will (except in the case of a late booking) have a cooling off period of 14 days to cancel without loss.

-If you cancel or amend or change after 14 days, a fee is charged.
+If you cancel, amend or change after 14 days, a fee is charged.
 If you cancel with less than 14 days to go, then you will lose 50% of the fees, and if you cancel with less than 7 days to go, you will lose the whole of the fee unless you transfer to another course - this is because we engage and pay tutors on a very high ratio.
+Any changes incur an administration fee of £100+ VAT.

 Please see the Terms and Conditions page for more detail.